nayu0419/stMMR/README.md

 )
 ```

-Next, we proceed to preprocess the raw data.
+Next, we preprocess the raw data.
 This involves ensuring the uniqueness of gene names and filtering out genes that exhibit minimal expression across cells.
 Subsequently, we identify and retain genes that are highly variable.
 The data is then subjected to normalization and logarithmic transformation.
 The adjacent matrix is caulculated.

 ```Python